UAL-RE/ReBACH/bagger/README.md

 ### Wasabi

-Both DART and ReBACH-Bagger use the `access_key` and `secret_key` credentials defined in the configuration to authenticate to Wasabi (see below for details on how these variables are used in DART).
+Both DART and ReBACH-Bagger use the `access_key` and `secret_key` credentials defined in the configuration to authenticate to Wasabi (see [DART Workflow]("#dart-workflow") for details on how these variables are used in DART).
 However, only ReBACH-Bagger uses the other variables defined here to access the endpoint for the purpose of checking for duplicate bags.
 DART uses the storage configuration embedded in the workflow JSON file for selecting the correct endpoint.
 Verify that these values match.

 ```toml
 [Wasabi]